 The SHIPS Project is administered through Bristol & Weston Hospitals Charity, formerly Above & Beyond, Charity No. 1170973, localNHS charity doing great things to improve the health and happiness of every patient.
 They invest in projects that make a real difference to patient care.

 To find out more visit their website at www.aboveandbeyond.org.uk

-Traumatic brain injuries (TBI) are the result of a medical trauma, or blow to the head.
-Non-traumatic injuries include the results of diseases such as meningitis, encephalitis and viral infections, brain tumours, heart conditions and strokes.
+While traumatic brain injuries (TBI) are the result of a medical trauma, or blow to the head, non-traumatic injuries include the results of diseases such as meningitis, encephalitis and viral infections, brain tumours, heart conditions and strokes.